Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation: Diversity based on BP implementations

 \section{Diversity based on BP implementations}

-The decoder described in the previous section operates under phenomenological noise and is associated with the hardware implementation of the algorithm.
+The decoder described in the previous section operates under code-capacity model.
 In this section, we aim to extend the idea of the diversity decoder to circuit-level noise, verifying it through a software implementation based on Stim \cite{Gidney2021stimfaststabilizer} and the software library from \cite{Roffe_LDPC_Python_tools_2022}.
-Instead of introducing diversity through quantization noise, we introduce it via the algorithm used to implement BP, variations on the scaling factor, and modifications on the a priori information.
+Instead of introducing diversity through quantization noise, we achieve it by varying the scaling factor, modifying the a priori information, and combining BP decoders with different update rules.
 Our approach includes providing feedback to subsequent decoders if the previous ones do not achieve convergence.
-Unlike other methods, such as SI or CA proposed in \cite{du2022stabilizer} and \cite{du2024check}, we only modify the a priori information based on hard decisions, intentionally avoiding sorting steps or graph analysis, which are computationally expensive when the detector error model is applied.
-When diverse BP has a decoding failure, we apply a post-processor like LSD or OSD, but we significantly reduce the number of calls to the last.
-Furthermore, our method increases the degree of parallelism compared to other solutions while maintaining a similar area as a single BP decoder and minimizing latency.
+Unlike other methods, such as stabilizer inactivation or check-agnosia proposed in \cite{du2022stabilizer} and \cite{du2024check}, we only modify the a priori information based on the binary outputs of the previous decoder (the hard decisions of the estimated error vector), intentionally avoiding sorting steps or graph analysis, which are computationally expensive when the detector error model is applied.
+When diverse BP has a decoding failure, we apply a post-processor like LSD or OSD, but we significantly reduce the number of calls to the latter.
+Furthermore, our method increases the degree of parallelism compared to other solutions that are based on a concatenation of sequential decoders, while maintaining similar logical resources (FPGA area) as a single BP decoder and minimizing latency.

 The approach begins with a BP decoder with higher accuracy.
-In the event of a decoding failure, we activate two additional decoders: one that utilizes parameters closer to the optimal BP, and another that introduces more diversity, following a tree structure.
+In the event of a decoding failure, we activate two additional decoders: one that utilizes a scaling factor that provides a LER closer to the optimal BP, and another that introduces more diversity, following a tree structure.
 The goal is to tackle noisy scenarios by deliberately selecting non-optimal parameters to increase the number of decodable cases, similarly to the strategy proposed in \cite{shutty2024efficientnearoptimaldecodingsurface} for MWPM.

 Once we activate the two decoders, we take the hard decision from the decoder that encountered a convergence failure and use it to adjust the a priori information for the subsequent decoder.
-To further enhance diversity, we apply different modification factors, denoted as $\gamma_i$, where $i$ indicates the decoder number, like $\gamma_i \times \mathbf{e'} + (1-\gamma_i) \times\mathbf{y}$, where $\mathbf{e'}$ is the hard decision estimated with the decoder from the previous stage and $\mathbf{y}$ is the a priori information from the error model.